ministryofjustice/cloud-platform-user-guide/source/documentation/other-topics/aws-rds-migration.md

 The migration steps outlined below have been tested from a pod running a `bitnami/postgresql` Docker image.

 Regarding the network access:

  - The _source_ RDS needs to have its `public accessibility` config turned on.
  - The RDS security group needs to be opened to the Cluster.
 For that, add inbound rules from the NAT gateways' IP address on the 5432 port.
+ - The RDS instance needs to support SSL connections

 #### Step 1 - Pre-Data